To help you with your mattress "lingo", we have compiled this handy list of definitions for some of the mattress industry's most common terms.

 Mattress size that measures 48"W by 84"L. Significantly wider and longer than a standard Twin, which measures 39"W by 75"L.

 Term that refers to the aspects of the bed that push back in order to hold your spine in proper position while you sleep, so that you do not encounter pain and/or stiffness when you wake up.
 Can also encompass other attributes such as the degree to which the mattress conforms to your body.
 See our Support Guide to determine the best level of support for you.

 Type of Latex that shares many of the same physical properties as Natural Latex, but is made through a chemical process using petroleum-based materials.
 Generally considered slightly stiffer than natural latex, but also more consistent in quality, giving it slightly better Resiliency over a very long period of time.

-Process in which liquid Latex is "whipped" with air until it becomes wet Foam, at which time it is poured into a mold, leaving room at the top.
-Once the mold is sealed, air is vacuumed out of the mold, causing the foam to expand such that it fills the empty space inside the mold.
-The mold is then frozen and quickly vulcanized, locking in the expanded structure of the foam.
-Tends to result in somewhat softer and less dense latex than the Dunlop process.
+Process for making latex foam known for its uniform density and broad range of softness options.
+Liquid Latex is "whipped" with air until it becomes wet Foam, at which time it is poured into a mold, leaving room at the top.
+Once the mold is sealed, air is vacuumed out of the mold, causing the latex particles to fan out evenly to all corners of the three-dimensional space inside the mold.
+The mold is then frozen and quickly vulcanized, locking in the structure and uniform particle density of the foam.
+The Talalay process can be used for both natural and synthetic latex, and can produce latex in a broader range of softness levels and densities than the Dunlop process.